debraysimon/tpxle-doc/docs/AbeewayRefGuide/functioning/side-operations/readme.md

 ## Scan collection

 A scan collection is a WIFI or a BLE extra scan used to sense the environment around the tracker, which is done after the usual geolocation and reported via LoRaWAN&trade; just after the position.
+This feature is used to track equipment and tools for inventory purposes.
+For more information on scan collection, please see [Abeeway firmware: scan collection training](/D-Reference/DocLibrary_R/AbeewayTrackers_R.html#abeeway-firmware-trainings) and [AN-003_ScanCollection](/D-Reference/DocLibrary_R/AbeewayTrackers_R.html#application-notes).

 ## Angle detection

 Angle detection is a side operation, that triggers an event when the tracker angular position reaches a configured critical angle between a reference gravity vector and the current measured vector.
+For more information on this feature, please see [AN-010_Angle_Detection](/D-Reference/DocLibrary_R/AbeewayTrackers_R.html#application-notes).

-This feature uses the on-board accelerometer, also used for motion detection.
+This feature uses the on-board accelerometer which is also used for motion detection.

 ## BLE geozoning

 The BLE geozoning is a side operation, which periodically scans BLE beacons and reacts according to the type of beacons detected.
+This feature can be used to detect hazard/safe zones and also adapt the UI of the tracker accordingly.
+For more information on BLE geozoning, please see [Abeeway firmware: BLE Geozoning training](/D-Reference/DocLibrary_R/AbeewayTrackers_R.html#abeeway-firmware-trainings) and [AN-011_BLE_geozoning](/D-Reference/DocLibrary_R/AbeewayTrackers_R.html#application-notes).

 :::tip Note
 If the BLE geozoning feature is activated and the *collection_scan_type* parameter is set to BLE, then the BLE collection message is not sent after a position.
 Only the BLE geozoning collection message is sent.